Propane guide

 - Acute damage from propane gas

-- Chronic exposure to propane
+- Long term and regular exposure to propane

 - First aid measures in the event of contact with propane gas